Akul-AI/akulai/README.md

 # AkulAI Core

 This is the very first version of the AkulAI project.
-This is very basic, but I definetly plan on adding other things as well.
+As of right now, it relies on quite a few online services, but the main code is offline.
+Hopefully, someday, we can make this completely offline.
+Of course, this is very basic, but I definetly plan on adding other things as well.
 I will update from time to time, but as a solo developer (during the time of writing), please don't expect a lot.

 (This does open up a WebUI which probably won't be supported in other versions.)